guido57/usdx/README.md

 - DSP pipeline supports real-time audio at 8 kHz
 - Wi-Fi streaming allows network SDR operation
 - Built-in calibration tools for IQ imbalance and clipping detection

+### 7️⃣ ESP32-N16R8 memory partitioning
+I adopted a custom partitioning as you can see in my  mypartitions.csv

+ Name,   Type, SubType, Offset,   Size, Flags

+nvs,      data, nvs,      0x9000,   0x5000,
+otadata,  data, ota,      0xe000,   0x2000,
+app0,     app,  ota_0,    0x10000,  0x300000,
+app1,     app,  ota_1,    0x310000, 0x300000,
+logs,     data, spiffs,   0x610000, 0x200000,
+spiffs,   data, spiffs,   0x810000, 0x200000,
+coredump, data, coredump, 0xA10000, 0x20000,

+I halved "data" into "logs" and "spiffs", both with a length of 0x200000 bytes:
+- logs is read/written by the program (see qsostats.cpp) to persist QSO scoring but it is not overwritten when I run 'pio run --target uploadfs'
+- spiffs contains all the files for the web server (index.html, app.js and so on), it is written with all the files contained in /data using 'pio run --target uploadfs' and it is read (only) by the program